audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 ### Translation for third party effects <a href="#translation_for_third_party_effects" id="translation_for_third_party_effects"></a>

 {% hint style="warning" %}
-It is not currently possible to provide translations for a third party plug-in's main interface, unless the name is the same as a translated Nyquist plug-in that is already shipped with Audacity.
-It is highly recommended to NOT reuse the same name as a shipped plug-in for a third party plug-in.
+It is not currently possible to provide translations for a third party plugin's main interface, unless the name is the same as a translated Nyquist plugin that is already shipped with Audacity.
+It is highly recommended to NOT reuse the same name as a shipped plugin for a third party plugin.
 {% endhint %}

 Translations may be provided for return value messages and debug messages.
 To do this, the string must be marked for translation by wrapping it in the "underscore" function.
 The translation must also be provided in a specially formatted list variable **\*locale\***.